-Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified.

-- The headteacher and chair of governors, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges.
-They do this with the support of our IT Technician. - Our senior leadership team are responsible for - procuring filtering and monitoring systems. - documenting decisions on what is blocked or allowed and why. - o reviewing the effectiveness of our provision. - o overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and IT Technician have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - checks to filtering and monitoring system. - The IT Technicians have technical responsibility for: - maintaining filtering and monitoring systems. - o providing filtering and monitoring reports. - completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.
+- Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Amanda Lavelle a member of the senior leadership team and Esther Jenner governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team are responsible for - o procuring filtering and monitoring systems. - $\circ$ $\,$ documenting decisions on what is blocked or allowed and why. - reviewing the effectiveness of our provision. - overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and IT service providers have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - o any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The IT service provider have technical responsibility for: - o maintaining filtering and monitoring systems. - o providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks.

+- All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.

-Decision making and reviewing our filtering and monitoring provision.
+Decision making and reviewing our filtering and monitoring provision

-When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT Technician.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use.

-- Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes, at least, an annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: Termly checks are undertaken by the HT, Lead DSL and a member of IT, checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present (e.g. headteachers office), checks are logged/recorded, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL etc.in line with this policy.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service provider.
+Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community and takes into consideration any pupil personal devices that may be used, linked to a child's specific learning needs (SEND/provision mapping and personalised learning plan.) - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by weekly, monthly, termly monitoring checks undertaken by our IT technician who will inform the DSL Amanda Lavelle of any concerns and actions arising.
+Checks are logged/recorded as necessary.
+Any technical concerns or issues are flagged to the IT provider by staff and any arising safeguarding concerns are actioned by the DSL in line with this policy.